ollewelin/Convolution-Deep-Neural-Network-with-Sparse-Autoencoder-and-Reinforcement-Learning/README.md

 Dependency:

-OpenCV (Not use the computation on GPU yet, to be continued later)
+OpenCV (Not use the computation on GPU yet, to be continued later) QT need for the push buttoms GUI

 Compile: